Mileage Deduction 2026

 Mileage deduction

-IRS standard mileage rate for 2026.
-Log each business trip with one tap (or enter miles manually) and SoloDesq calculates your deduction — the math is done for you.
+The IRS revised the business rate mid-2026, so the correct rate depends on when you drove.
+Log the trip (or enter miles manually) and SoloDesq applies the rate for that date — the math is done for you.

 Standard mileage rate is for 2026.
 Rate may change annually.
 Verify the current IRS rate before filing.
 The actual deduction method that maximizes your refund (standard mileage vs. actual vehicle expenses) depends on your specific situation — consult a tax professional.